Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: ExprGraph and Graph Neural Networks

 \section{ExprGraph and Graph Neural Networks}

-We expect atomic tactics and atomization to be useful for a variety of applications, but one main motivation is to provide training data for a MATP agent.
-In this section, we explain the design of such an agent.
+We expect atomic tactics and atomization to be useful for a variety of applications, but one main motivation is to provide training data for a theorem proving agent.
+In this section, we explain the design of such an agent based on Graph Neural Networks (GNNs).
+We selected this architecture since a graph can compactly represent many symmetries inherent in mathematics, and we hypothesize that GNNs will thus be an efficient mechanism for theorem proving.